 Let’s talk about two real-life problems before I am helping you out to solve these types of problems using Excel Solver.

 –6x– 2y+ z= 0; Find out the values of x, y, and z.

 In your school life, you solved a problem like the above one, right?

-From the above table, it is clear that to maximize profit you should produce only Product C as it generates the highest per unit profit.
+From the above table, it is clear that to maximize the profit you should produce only Product C as it generates the highest per-unit profit.
 But let’s add some more conditions for producing those products.

 - The production capacity of your company is 500 units per day.

 - Your company has to produce 100 units of Product A as your company has that amount of order.